-was completed and delivered to its lessee Club Med SAS on 1 February 2021.
+As announced in the previous report, our current property was expanded from 87 to 295 keys.
+This major turnkey project was completed and delivered to its lessee Club Med SAS on 1 February 2021.
 Funding secured for the project has been ring-fenced so that the related debt will be repaid from the project cash flow without any recourse to NMH.

-Conference centre under construction at Fairmont Roval Palm Marrakech
+Conference centre under construction at Fairmont Royal Palm Marrakech

 Completion of the conference centre at Fairmont Royal Palm Marrakech was well on schedule and the facility should have been available for use from 10 July 2020.
-Unfortunately, many events have been cancelled or postponed since lockdown was announced
+Unfortunately, many events have been cancelled or postponed since lockdown was announced in Morocco, resulting in delay of opening until mid-December 2020.
+The necessary funding has been secured from a Moroccan bank.